julianlk522/FITM/README.md

 ## Todos

 In order of importance:
-    1. fix new links tag cat sort order
-    2. frontend tag shortcuts
+    1. frontend tag shortcuts
-    3. refactor "like" queries to use virtual table
+    2. refactor "like" queries to use virtual table
         a. triggers for SQL actions
         b. run some benchmarks before/after changes